 - Warped ceilings

 According to the Insurance Bureau of Canada, in recent years, losses caused by weather events — particularly water damage claims — have increased dramatically in Canada.
 No matter how much snow or ice there is, be on the lookout for signs that water is seeping through the roof.
+If you’re worried about the risk of water seepage or buildup of snow, consult a building expert.
+Make sure this is done as soon as possible to prevent further damage from occurring.
 Check the ceiling and walls on the top floor of your house for:

 - Water stains or rings